ikechukwukamalu8/PINN-Endocrine-Parameter-Discovery/README.md

 Rather than merely reconstructing physiological trajectories, the objective is to **recover hidden physiological parameters directly from sparse and noisy clinical observations**.

-The project illustrates how Scientific Machine Learning (SciML) can combine mechanistic physiological knowledge with neural networks to estimate latent biological quantities that are not directly observable.
+The project illustrates how Scientific Machine Learning (SciML) can combine mechanistic physiological knowledge with neural networks to eliminate multi-objective gradient pathologies and discover true underlying biological properties.

-This approach is particularly relevant for digital health, computational biology, personalized medicine, and endocrine system modelling.

 ---

 ## 🧬 Scientific Motivation

-In many biomedical applications, clinicians observe measurements such as glucose concentrations but cannot directly measure important physiological parameters, including:
+In many biomedical applications, clinicians observe measurements such as glucose concentrations but cannot directly measure crucial physiological properties, such as the exact metabolic glucose clearance rate ($p_1$).

-* Glucose clearance rates
-* Insulin sensitivity
-* Hormone degradation constants
-* Secretion dynamics

-Traditional machine learning predicts observed variables.
+Traditional machine learning strictly predicts observed variables.
 Scientific Machine Learning aims to answer a deeper question:

-> Which physiological parameters generated the observed data?
+> Which exact physiological parameters generated the observed data?

 This process is known as **inverse modelling** or **parameter discovery**.